atafs/PROJECTS_until_2014/README.md

       - In the super there are all the mini projects, exercises, projects that i have done.
 With all the projects imported as JAR files.
 Just leaving de Main to be executed.
       - In the todosProjectos there is all the source code without being packaged in JAR files and Libraries.

+  = DATA_BASE: also projects and mini projects related with the creation of data bases.
+Using PowerDesign, Enterprise Arquitectura(EA), Sybase Central, Office Access.

+      - Diagrams: knowledge about several types of diagrames (classes, use cases, sequencial, states,...)
+      - SQL: knowledge about SELECT, WHERE, FROM, ORDER BY, SubQueries, Triggers.
+Still in progress further expension of this subject.

   = C and SH: also in those folders there is the study I made in these langagues.

   = RUBY: there is the beginning os the study of it.
 Basic Knoledge of it´s structure.